cyberark/conjur-service-broker/README.md

 #### <a name="examples"> Examples
 ##### Using the Conjur Service Broker and Java API
+The Conjur Service Broker is most frequently used with the [Conjur Buildpack](https://github.com/cyberark/cloudfoundry-conjur-buildpack), but you can also use the identity and authentication credentials provided by the service broker to authenticate with Conjur using different tools.
 In this example we retrieve a secret value using the [Conjur API for Java](https://github.com/cyberark/conjur-api-java).
 Credentials are provided to the API via JSON stored in the `VCAP_SERVICES` environment variable.
 ```java